-These air conditioning problems are amongst the most common reported to our field service engineers and engineering staff.
+The following air conditioning problems are amongst the most common reported to our field service engineers and engineering staff.
 If they aren’t attended to or remedied promptly, they could cause damage to your building, business downtime, industrial relations or human resource issues, causing interruption to your business downtime.

 Complaints can sometimes be made that a room is too hot during warmer periods, even though the air conditioning is switched on.

-- Draughts – air conditioning blowing cold air directly down on office occupants
+Air conditioning blowing cold air directly down on office occupants

 Solution: the fan speed setting on an air conditioning controller can generally be set for high and low.
 Ensuring that the fan speed is set to low decreases the chances of draughts on occupants, as long as the temperature is comfortably set.
-The high and low fan settings are generally donated by H and L indicators on the air conditioning unit controller.
+The high and low fan settings are generally donated by H and L indicators on the unit controller.

-- Temperatures and environment comfort – areas served by air conditioning are too cold for some
+Areas served by air conditioning are too cold for some

-- Water leakage – air conditioning unit leaking water
+Air conditioning unit leaking water

 Internally in the unit, warm air is pulled in from the room environment and passed over a cooling coil – either filled with cold water or refrigerant gas.
 Moisture in this warm air then condenses when it meets the cooling coil, producing a run-off of water.
 The condense system should then pump away the run-off water to stop any water leaks occurring.
-However, during periods when the air conditioning is not in use, the condense system can dry up and become stuck.
-When the air conditioning unit is then switched on, the float in the condense system will not rise to activate the pump, thus an overflow occurs, leaking water.
+However, during periods when the unit is not in use, the condense system can dry up and become stuck.
+When the unit is then switched on, the float in the condense system will not rise to activate the pump, thus an overflow occurs, leaking water.

 Solution: regular testing and inspection of air conditioning units will prove correct operation of the condense system and avoid any nuisance leaks and possible costly aesthetic building repairs.

-- No cooling – air conditioning unit is set to 18°C but not cooling
+Air conditioning unit is set to 18°C but not cooling